tim-we/intopt/README.md

 ## ILP Solver

 A Rust program that solves ILPs (integer linear programs) using the algorithms described in [1] and [2].
-Unfortunately the algorithms/this implementation are not very fast, especially the second one.
+Unfortunately the algorithms (or this implementation) are not very fast, especially the second one.
 Keep the number of constraints low!

 ## Usage